Pediatricians in U.K. see rise in eating disorders during pandemic, survey shows

 Studies on the prevalence of eating disorders during the pandemic remain limited, but anecdotal evidence coupled with what is known about these diseases points to increasing cases in other communities and age groups.

 In the United States, about 9 percent of population, or 28.8 million people, are estimated to have an eating disorder at some point in their life.
-Amid increased isolation, a loss of routine, and uncertainty over incomes, futures and daily needs like groceries, the National Eating Disorders Association (NEDA) has seen a marked increase in people looking for support during the pandemic: Just in November, they had a 72 percent increase in online chats and a 10 percent rise in calls compared to last year.
+Amid increased isolation, a loss of routine, and uncertainty over incomes, futures and daily needs like groceries, the National Eating Disorders Association (NEDA) has seen a marked increase in people looking for support during the pandemic: Just in November, it had a 72 percent increase in online chats and a 10 percent rise in calls compared with last year.

-In a report released earlier this month, the Canadian Centre for Mental Health and Sport (CCMHS) said that since the pandemic began it had recorded increased cases of eating disorders among Olympic and Paralympic athletes.
+In a report released earlier this month, the Canadian Center for Mental Health and Sport (CCMHS) said that since the pandemic began it had recorded increased cases of eating disorders among Olympic and Paralympic athletes.

 Holidays can be a particularly triggering time for food-related illnesses among all populations.
 As the British government considers whether to reopen schools after the new year, Street said increases in eating disorders were “one of many reasons why we [RCPCH] feel that children going back to school should be prioritized.”